 Fry: I'm impressed.
 In my time we had no idea Mars had a university.A Speculative Fiction staple, the act of turning an otherwise human-unfriendly environment into an Earth-like, or "Terra-formed" planet.
 Narratively, this is done to give the cast a place to go outside the ship (off Earth) that won't require them dressing in Space Clothes constantly.
 Within a given setting, it's often done to showcase humanity's drive to explore and colonize new places for the famed trifecta of God, Gold and Glory.
 (Hey, at least one setting actively proselytizes, at gunpoint!)
 Often used to explain why All Planets Are Earth-Like.
 Terraforming itself is an actual area of study right now, as scientists try to design methods to create both self-contained environments (Bio-Domes being famous examples) and species that can survive in a hostile environment and improve it until it has a self-sustaining biosphere that can sustain humans.
 Easier said than done.
 Literally, because soft sci-fi settings tend to sneeze out terraforming efforts and planets like Martians with a cold.
 Still, at this point a terraforming project (at least on Mars) is theoretically possible using current technology, if not ludicrously expensive and time-consuming.
 Harder scifi settings can construct entire books about the sciences and engineering involved, not to mention the political and social effort these huge undertakings would entail.
-We would also like to draw your attention to a little bit of verbal trickery in the first sentence: "human-unfriendly environment".
-This is not the same as uninhabitable, with acid rains, lead-melting temperatures, or hard vacuum.
-Sometimes, a planet is plenty alive... sometimes, too alive, with man-eating plants, semi- to hyper-evolved sentients, and scores of other dangers.
+Sometimes though, the planet is only harsh to humans, not other forms of life.
+The planet is plenty alive... too alive, with man-eating plants, semi- to hyper-evolved sentients, and scores of other dangers.
 A few old sci-fi serials and pulps would have their heroes' effort designed to create a "domestication" of savage planets, much like The American West was "tamed" with all the attendant heartache and extinctions.
 More recently, some shows turn this around by showcasing how terraforming an already-living world can be ecologically disastrous, or ethically questionable, even weaponized.
 Or just plain pisses off the near omnipotent residents.
-Some works even turn the concept inside-out, showing how aliens arrive on Earth and mess the ecology up so badly that the planet becomes barely habitable, if at all, for humans (any similarities to Global Warming are entirely coincidental); this is sometimes termed xenoforming or un-terraforming.
-Still less scrupulous beings will weaponize the terraforming process itself; see Hostile Terraforming for more details on that twist.
+Some works even turn the concept inside-out, showing how aliens arrive on Earth and mess the ecology up so badly that the planet becomes barely habitable, if at all, for humans (with similarities to Global Warming) ; this is sometimes termed xenoforming or un-terraforming.
 Often applied to the Colonized Solar System.
 As seen in the trope picture, Mars is likely to be a popular target for any terraforming operation in both fiction and reality.
 It has one of the shortest travel distances (second only to Venus), and is solid.
-Venus is also a popular candidate in fiction, being almost completely similar to Earth in terms of size and gravity, but it's second to Mars because warming something up is a lot easier than cooling it down, and unlike Mars, Venus's slow rotation would have to be dealt with.
+Venus is also a popular candidate in fiction, being almost completely similar to Earth in terms of size and gravity, but it's second to Mars because warming something up is a lot easier than cooling it downnote , and unlike Mars, Venus's slow rotation would have to be dealt with.
 Compare the Genesis Effect, for when an entire planet is actually created instead of just made livable.

 Professor Farnsworth: That's because then Mars was a uninhabitable wasteland, much like Utah.
 But unlike Utah, Mars was eventually made livable when the university was founded in 2636.